 For years, women have been proving that if you work hard enough and have a clear vision, you can rise to the top without having a base to begin with.
-You just have to the determination and tough skin to push through failures and setbacks.
+You just have to have the determination and tough skin to push through failures and setbacks.

 And the following 10 ladies are living proof of this — if their salaries are anything to go by.

-10. Lynda Resnick
+8. Lynda Resnick

 She is known to lead all marketing decisions in her joint businesses with her husband Stewart, who deals with the business side of things.
 Many describe her as an intelligent woman with great networking skills and the ability to look after herself before she burns out.

 A native Utahan, Gail Miller owns the Larry H. Miller Group, which has a hand in real estate, healthcare, finance, and entertainment.
 Together with her late husband Larry, Gail turned a local Toyota dealership into the eighth largest dealership in America.

 One of her shining accomplishments is her book, published in 2018, Courage To Be You: Inspiring Lessons From An Unexpected Journey; a definite must read.